-A female rabbit is called a doe.
-And a male is referred to as a buck.
-While baby rabbits are called kittens.
-Just like baby cats.
-Females can hit maturity anywhere from 3 to 8 months.
-Because it’s dependent on the rabbit’s breed.
-Also, smaller breeds mature faster than larger breeds.
+Do you know how to tell the gender of a rabbit?
+You may or may not know how difficult it is to tell the gender of a rabbit when they’re young.
+A female rabbit is called a doe, while a male is referred to as a buck.
+And baby rabbits are called kittens, just like baby cats.
+Also, females hit maturity anywhere from 3 to 8 months.
+But it’s dependent on the rabbit’s breed.
+Further, smaller breeds mature faster than larger breeds.

 How to Tell the Gender of a Rabbit

 Kittens, or baby rabbits, don’t have any external indicators, like birds, to let you know if they’re male or female.
 Just like cats.
 And females and males can physically look alike.
 So how can you tell gender?
 The only way, it is reported, is by inspecting the genitals.
 So, in order to tell the gender of a rabbit

 - First, place the rabbit with his/her tummy up, in order to examine the genitals easily.
 However be gentle, because rabbits are prey animals.
 And they’re naturally scared.

 Get some help.
 But don’t pick the rabbit up.
 Instead, put it on a cushion or a low table to prevent any accidents if it tries to get away.
 Also, if the rabbit doesn’t cooperate by being face-up, then you can achieve similar results if it sits on its tail.
 Try not to let them kick.
 And don’t hold them by their ears.

 *If you’re gendering a kitten, then wear rubber or latex gloves so you don’t pass on any diseases.
 Or your smell, which could cause the kitten’s mother to reject it.
 And when you’re finished inspecting the rabbit, let it go.
 They easily get stressed if held against their will.